Working during your studies

 International Students wishing to work must apply for a National Insurance number, which will enter you into the UK tax system.
 You can apply when you are looking for work or have found a job.
-To apply for a NI number, you should telephone 0845 600 0643 between 8 am -6pm Monday - Friday.
+To apply for a NI number, you should telephone 0345 600 0643 between 8.30 am - 6 pm Monday - Friday.
 You will have to go for an interview and must take certain documents with you (usually your passport, evidence of looking for work or your job offer letter).
 At the end of the appointment, you should ask for a letter confirming you have applied for a NI number, so that you can show it to your employer if requested.
 You can start work before the NI number card has been issued.

-“No work or recourse to public funds”
+'No work or recourse to public funds'

-"No recourse to public funds No work or engaging in business"
+'No recourse to public funds.
+No work or engaging in business'

-The equivalent prohibition on a biometrics ID card simply says NO WORK.
+The equivalent prohibition on a BRP simply says 'NO WORK'.

 If you have Tier 4 visa but have a prohibition and would like to work, please come and see the Student Advisor (Immigration and Finance) for advice about whether you can apply to have your endorsement changed.